 Take a Part-Time Job

 A home-based part-time job contract is a great way to save money without necessarily increasing the physical and mental tribulations of your professional life.
 This is especially ideal for full-time professionals whose job positions are flexible in terms of schedule and location.
 For instance, a magazine editor can work part-time during the weekend or late weekdays as a freelance content writer.
-Another saving moneyexample is a software engineer debugging simple programs for remote clients on his/her downtime.
+Another example is a software engineer debugging simple programs for remote clients on his/her downtime.

 Hire an Accountant